md2501/bfrpgcg/README.md

 Made with Angular.

 ## Functionality
- - Randomly generate a character of a chosen level according to the core rules
+ - Randomly generate a character of a chosen level according to the core rules (names mostly provided by https://www.fantasynamegenerators.com/)
  - Choose name, level, race, class and spells for the character
  - Print a formatted character sheet on computers and iOS
  - Support for several house rules and flipping the ability scores